|Nutrition Facts (per serving)|

 3 cloves garlic, finely chopped

 Gather the ingredients.

-Heat the skillet again over medium heat and add the olive oil.
-When the oil is hot but not smoking add the sardines.
-Sear them for 1 to 2 minutes, then add the fennel (reserving the fronds), onion, and garlic.
-Cook until the vegetables have slightly softened, about 3 to 4 minutes.
+Heat skillet again over medium heat and add olive oil.
+When oil is hot but not smoking, add the sardines.
+Sear for 1 to 2 minutes, then add fennel (reserving fronds), onion, and garlic.
+Cook until vegetables have slightly softened, about 3 to 4 minutes.

-Add the raisins with their soaking liquid, toasted fennel seeds, and the pine nuts.
-Reduce heat and simmer for 5 to 7 minutes, stirring periodically, until the liquid has reduced by about two-thirds.
-Remove from the heat.
+Add raisins with soaking liquid, toasted fennel seeds, and pine nuts.
+Reduce heat and simmer for 5 to 7 minutes, stirring periodically, until liquid has reduced by about two-thirds.
+Remove from heat.

-Add the cooked pasta to the skillet with the sardine mixture.
+Add cooked pasta to skillet with sardine mixture.
 Toss well.
-If the sauce seems a little dry, add a small amount of the reserved pasta water.
+If sauce seems a little dry, add a small amount of the reserved pasta water.
 Season with salt and pepper to taste.